DataDog/dd-license-attribution/README.md

 - Initial set of dependencies is collected via github-sbom api.
 - Action packages are ignored.
 - Go packages use multiple heuristics to enrich information by scrapping websites until reaching a source-code repository in GitHub if available.
-- All package that are traced back to github (go or not) will try to nerich information for license and copyright, for copyright when nothing else is available, the github-owner is assigned.
+- All package that are traced back to github (go or not) will try to enrich information for license and copyright, for copyright when nothing else is available, the github-owner is assigned.